nikitaourazbaev/st4-liquid/README.md

-# January 2023 Update

-Unfortunately I no longer have time to dedicate to this project so I am archiving it and making it read-only.
-If someone is interested in taking it over, let me know.

 # Shopify Liquid Syntax Highlighting for Sublime Text 4

 Light-weight and minimal syntax highlighting for Shopify theme development in Sublime Text 4.